ctDiscrete

 Bewley, Truman (1977): “The Permanent Income Hypothesis: A Theoretical Formulation,” Journal of Economic Theory, 16, 252–292.

-____________ (2011): “Theoretical Foundations of Buffer Stock Saving,” Manuscript, Department of Economics, Johns Hopkins University, Latest version available at http://econ.jhu.edu/people/ccarroll/papers/BufferStockTheory.pdf.
+____________ (2016b): “Theoretical Foundations of Buffer Stock Saving,” manuscript, Department of Economics, Johns Hopkins University, Available at http://econ.jhu.edu/people/ccarroll/papers/BufferStockTheory.

 Chamberlain, Gary, and Charles A. Wilson (2000): “Optimal Intertemporal Consumption Under Uncertainty,” Review of Economic Dynamics, 3(3), 365–395.